 To my surprise, Jorge and Helenia report the youth have totally bought in to receiving therapeutic services.
-While students may not want to talk right away, they recognize their for need a safe place outside of the classroom, where they can be heard and just be themselves without judgement or punishment.
+While students may not want to talk right away, they recognize their need for a safe place outside of the classroom, where they can be heard and just be themselves without judgement or punishment.

 In schools, there is an expectation of youth to sit down, be quiet, listen and learn.
 What if that young person is struggling and keeping those feelings bottled up? “…We must prepare them with life coping and self-management skills and let them know it is okay to have space to take care of yourself.”

 Therapy during school hours is a preventative resource that can help youth to grow and thrive -- not only in school, but also in life.
 Mental Health clinicians can also help to shift the culture of an entire school, making it a place where youth feel comfortable being themselves, knowing that the adults around them care about how they are doing.

 This is a “Journey line”.
 It is a creative activity that helps clients open up.
 The way it works is you pick out important moments/memories and draw/write them down to give the client a narrative of their life.
 It shows growth and obstacles they overcame and how such events shaped them into who they are today.